• Skip to primary navigation

 The workout routine of the “Black Prince”

 Robby Robinson, known as the “Black Prince,” is a legendary bodybuilder with a career spanning several decades.
-Renowned for his impressive physique and classic training methods, Robinson’s approach to bodybuilding remains a testament to the power of old-school techniques.
+Renowned for his impressive physique and classic training methods that even are prominent today, Robinson’s approach to bodybuilding remains a testament to the power of old-school techniques.
 He has won numerous titles, including Mr. America, Mr. World, and Mr. Universe, and he competed in the inaugural Masters Olympia, winning the Over 50 category.
 Robinson’s training routine is a blend of machines and free weights, and he proudly notes that he has never experienced training-related injuries.
 He emphasizes basic compound exercises over modern machinery.

-In this post, we will detail Robby Robinson’s training routine which includes training split that span two weeks, divided into a heavy week and a light week, following a three days on, one day off schedule.
+In this post, our team at Generation Iron will detail Robby Robinson’s training routine which includes training split that span two weeks, divided into a heavy week and a light week, following a three days on, one day off schedule.
 Each workout is meticulously planned to maximize effectiveness.

 Heavy Week focuses on maximizing muscle tension, while Light Week aims to achieve a good pump and keep the muscles active with less structure, incorporating more supersets, giant sets, and volume work.